CodeMovie/code-movie-markdown-plugins/README.md

 ## Metadata

-You can add any metadata yo like as a [JSON5-encoded object](https://www.npmjs.com/package/json5) to a `code-movie` block.
+You can add any metadata you like as a [JSON5-encoded object](https://www.npmjs.com/package/json5) to a `code-movie` block after the language.
 This is optional and defaults to an empty object:

     ````code-movie|json|meta={ value: 42 }